Brown's Brain Science Program (BSP) is a unique interdisciplinary program formed to tackle one of the greatest mysteries of man.

 - Molecular Pharmacology and Physiology

-BIBS offers a number of opportunities for graduate students in any program to stretch beyond their discipline.
-BIBS lunches, which occur several times per semester, offer broad seminars and informal discussion led by Brown faculty members.
-Graduate students can also apply for BIBS graduate student awards.
-Through its Center for Vision Research, BIBS also runs an NIH training grant that supports interdisciplinary graduate training in vision research.
-BIBS also awards a number of pilot research grants each year, and graduate students are often involved in or initiate applications for these grants.
+Carney offers a number of opportunities for graduate students in any program to stretch beyond their discipline.
+Carney Institute lunches are held several times per semester and feature broad seminars and informal discussion led by Brown faculty members.
+Graduate students can also apply for the Carney Institute graduate student awards.
+Through its Center for Vision Research, Carney runs an NIH training grant that supports interdisciplinary graduate training in vision research.
+The Institute also awards several pilot research grants each year, and graduate students are often involved in or initiate applications for these grants.